showwayer/hello/readme.md

-This project contains a few handy example codes written in Go
+This project contains some handy example codes written in Go

+For more information, please refer http://www.golang.org/